ozgurcancal/fixturemaker/README.md

 # fixturemaker
-Enter the name of players and programme will automaticaly generate the fixture
+Enter the name of players and programme will automaticaly generate a fixture for your tournament.